-If electronically accessed manuals are provided on board the aircraft, one or more access terminals or devices would be located so the cabin crew has immediate or unobstructed access, as applicable to the way the manual is utilized, the size of the aircraft, and the number of cabin crew members.
-In addition, it is recommended that operators give consideration to providing applicable backup physical (paper) manuals in case of electronic manual malfunction.
+Provision of the OM electronically, either within an Electronic Flight Bag (EFB) or installed on cabin crew personal electronic devices, can offer more immediate availability of the OM to cabin crew members within their working environment or on their person.
+In any case, one or more access terminals or devices would be located so the cabin crew has immediate and/or unobstructed access to the OM as applicable to the way the manual is used, the size of the aircraft, and the number of cabin crew members.